 Focuses on advanced theory and practical training of hair, scalp treatments and shampooing in a supervised salon setting.
 Advanced techniques prepare the student for employment.
 Covers student preparation for the State Board Licensing Examination on theory and practical procedures.
-No Prerequisite(s)

 BAR 2007 - Advanced Shaving/Honing/Stropping - 1 Credit